 Ostrog Monastery (Montenegro) is a landmark Serbian Orthodox monastery built directly into a vertical cliff face, high over the Bjelopavlići plain.

-Trebinje is a great starting point for longer regional travel, combining with other Balkan gems.
+Trebinje is an excellent starting point for longer regional travel, combining with other Balkan gems.

 Spend 1-2 nights in Mostar to tour its Old Town and nearby Počitelj.
 This way has a comprehensive Bosnian experience.

-Extend your stay by 1-A two-night stay to explore the Bay of Kotor more deeply, including towns like Perast and Budva.
+Extend your stay by 1-2 nights to explore the Bay of Kotor more deeply, including towns like Perast and Budva.

 Spend an extra night or two in Dubrovnik.
 Explore other charming towns along the Adriatic, like Cavtat.